 Death sentences are usually reserved for particularly heinous killers.
 Jeff Wood is an exception.
 He didn’t kill anyone, but a Texas jury sentenced him to death in 1998.
 The death sentence may have been influenced by the testimony of an expert witness, known to lawyers and in the media as “Dr. Death,” who allegedly gave false and unethical testimony during Wood’s sentencing trial.

 Jeff Wood’s Felony Murder Conviction

 Wood was sitting in a truck outside a Kerrville convenience store while Daniel Reneau committed a robbery.
 Reneau shot and killed a store clerk.
 Under the felony murder law in Texas, a person who commits a felony is held responsible for a murder caused by any dangerous act committed in the course of the felony.

 Under the Texas law of parties, when two people conspire to commit a felony and, while attempting to commit the felony, one of the conspirators commits another felony, the conspirator who did not commit that felony is responsible for it, despite having no intent to commit it, if the commission of that felony should have been anticipated.
-Wood maintained that he didn’t know Reneau was armed and had no reason to expect that a murder would be committed.
+Wood maintained that he didn’t know Reneau was armed and had no reason to expect that a murder would be committed during the robbery.
 The prosecutor, however, claimed that “Wood knew Reneau would kill Keeran if he didn’t cooperate.”